Lybster: History

-Lybster was an important port in the herring industry in the nineteenth century.
-In 1838, the population was said to be 1312, and there was a move to build a church there, because otherwise worshippers had to travel to either Latheron or Bruan, both about 5 mi away.
-Lybster declined in importance as a herring fishing port before the First World War as the local industry concentrated in Wick.

-It hosts the "World Championships of Knotty"; knotty or cnatag is a variant of shinty.
+Lybster hosts the "World Championships of Knotty"; knotty or cnatag is a variant of shinty.

 The film, Silver Darlings, from Neil Gunn's book, was shot here.
 In 2019, Lybster was used as a location for shooting the Netflix drama, The Crown.

-The Sinclairs of Lybster have long roots running back to the Sinclair earls who ruled Caithness that was once a much larger area taking in much of Sutherland.
-Tracing further back the family has connections to the Norwegian earls who controlled the north of Scotland for centuries.
+The Sinclairs of Lybster have long roots running back to the Sinclair earls who ruled Caithness; this included a much larger area, taking in much of Sutherland.
+Further back, the family has connections to the Norwegian earls who controlled the north of Scotland for centuries.